Tom-Quirk/prog_black_coursework_2/learner_guide.md

 - To download TensorFlow, use the terminal commands here: https://www.tensorflow.org/install

-- To learn TensorFlow, read the documentation and watch the video tutorials on the TensorFlow website here: https://www.tensorflow.org/tutorials
+- To learn TensorFlow, read the documentation and watch the video tutorials on the TensorFlow website here: https://www.tensorflow.org/tutorials .

+Draft:

+- Pick a data set (e.g. Stanford Dogs Dataset) and learn to preprocess the data.

 - Before

 • Evaluation (10%): How useful is the skill, compared with the effort of learning it?
 What similar alternatives are there?

 - • Presentation (10%)The presentation mark (10%) will be awarded on the basis of:

-- formatting in (GitHub flavored) Markdown
-- choice of media (images, video)
-- clear writing style appropriate for audience.
-The guide for learners should have a maximum total word count of 1500 words,as measured by the Microsoft VS Code wordcount plugin.

 Resources:
 https://www.coursera.org/learn/machine-learning/home/week/1